worbis/apps-sdk/doc/tutorials/hello_world.md

-Welcome to Griffin!
-Griffin provides a powerful, rich javascript framework that allows you to build applications for the BitTorrent client.
 This tutorial will take you through the basics of creating a new application and some basic interactions with the BitTorrent client itself.
 This is a work in progress, so please send feedback or ask questions as you work through the tutorial.

 If, at any time you'd like to see a complete version of the app that this tutorial builds, take a look at [Hello World](http://github.com/bittorrent/griffin/tree/master/examples/hello_world/).